Medicare Insurance Plans in the state of Arkansas

-*The following data is from 2016 and is based on federal amounts.
-These amounts may increase in 2017.
-If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.*
+*The following data is from 2017 and is based on Federal amounts.
+If your income from working and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.

 Arkansas Senior Health Insurance Information Program (SHIIP)

-The Arkansas SHIIP is a free one-on-one counseling service to help Medicare beneficiaries and their families and caregivers understand their Medicare options.
+The Arkansas SHIIP is a one-on-one counseling service to help Medicare beneficiaries and their families and caregivers understand their Medicare options.
 It is an independent organization made possible by federal funding with no ties to health insurers.
 Arkansas SHIIP is staffed with trained volunteers who provide expertise in Medicare benefit programs and assistance with applications.